uxbox/uxbox-docker/README.md

 And use `(start)` to start all the environment, `(stop)` for stoping it and `(reset)` for restart with code reloading.
-If some exception is raised when code is reloaded, just use `(repl/refresh)` in order to finish correctly the code swaping and later use `(reset)` again.
+If some exception is raised when code is reloaded, just use `(refresh)` in order to finish correctly the code swaping and later use `(reset)` again.